 - Food poisoning can be often be traced back to contaminated food, while the stomach bug doesn’t have to be related to a particular food source.

+Food poisoning typically lasts for a day, sometimes two.
 If your symptoms last longer than the typical 24 hours, and are more volatile with blood in stool or vomit, fever, or serious stomach cramps, you should see a physician as soon as possible.
 This could mean you may have a serious medical condition, like a bacterial infection.

 What are ways to prevent the risk of food poisoning?